stromatolith/peabox/README.md

 features to be added soon
 -------------------------
- - some CEC-2005 test functions and some other popular test functions
  - popular EAs as class definition: evolution strategy (ES), genetic algorithm (GA), differential evolution (DE), scatter search (SCS or SS)
- - a recorder class for regularly taking notes on population status
  - utilities for plotting population histories based on data from recorder objects
  - local search: greedy, ES, Nelder-Mead